Active Learning and CSI Acquisition for mmWave Initial Alignment: System Model

 where $\alpha \in \mathbb{C}$ is the fading coefficient and

-is the array manifold created by the Angle-of-Arrival (AoA) $\phi\in[\theta_1,\theta_2]$ with antenna spacing $d$.
+is the array manifold created by the Angle-of-Arrival (AoA) $\phi\in[\theta_{\text{min}},\theta_{\text{max}}]$ with antenna spacing $d$.
 Furthermore, we assume that the fading coefficient, $\alpha$, and the AoA, $\phi$, are static in time. \end{assumption} Let time index $t=1,2,...$ be the time frame in which the BS can adapt the beamforming vector $\*w_t$.
-Each beamforming frame itself is divided into $K$ slots of finer granularity either of time (e.g. CDMA) or of frequencies (e.g. OFDM subcarriers) where a spread sequence $\{s_k^{(i)}\}_{k=1}^K$ of a user $(i)$ is sent over.
-We use orthogonal spread sequences among users.
-In other words, we assume: \begin{assumption} Each arbitrary user uses a spreading sequence $s_k$ such that $\sum_k s_k s_k^* =1$.
-Furthermore, the spreading sequence $\*s$ and $\*s'$ associated with two different users are orthogonal:
+Each beamforming slot consists of $I$ samples of finer granularity either of time (e.g. CDMA) or of frequencies (e.g. OFDM subcarriers).
+Orthogonal spreading sequences $\mathbf{s}_k$ of length $I$ are sent by each of the $K$ users.
+In other words, we assume: \begin{assumption} \end{assumption}